scottleith/lstm/README.md

 # lstm
 Vanilla LSTM implementations.

-<b>LSTM - Numpy and Dictionaries.py</b> is an LSTM implementation that just uses numpy, and dictionaries function as the caches.
+<b>lstm_dicts.py</b> is an LSTM implementation that just uses numpy, and dictionaries function as the caches.

-<b>LSTM - Class is an LSTM implementation.py</b> using a Python class.
+<b>lstm_class.py</b> Is like lstm_dicts, but implemented as a Python class.

-<b>LSTM - Utils.py</b> are basic functions for use across the different implementations (e.g., batch generation, shuffling, activation functions, etc.)
+<b>lstm_utils.py</b> are basic functions for use across the different implementations (e.g., batch generation, shuffling, activation functions, etc.)

-<b>LSTM - Sample Data Generation.py</b> contains a basic method for generating sequences data for testing LSTM using trig functions (sin, cos).
-However, any function can be used to create sequences.
+<b>lstm_multilayer.py</b> Is a pair of funtions, one for individual LSTM layers, and one to implement layers together.